Curriculum - Dog Grooming School

 Stage 2 – A GROOMER’S TOOLKIT - 21 Days (4.67 Units)

 This stage is designed to introduce the student to the many types of grooming tools.
-These include: clippers and blades, brushes and combs, shedding aids and de-matting tools, shears, nail clippers, shampoos and conditioners, tables, dryers and much more.
+These include: clippers and blades, brushes and combs, shedding aids and de-matting tools, shears, nail clippers, shampoos, conditioners and much more.
 Students will learn how to maintain their tools and what the benefits are for using each item.
 Whether or not every tool is used, it is critical for students to have a basic understanding of each tool and how to properly utilize it should they need to use it during their grooming career.

 Stage 3 – HEALTH & SAFETY - 14 Days (4.67 Units)